AlexeyKarz/ML-food101-models/README.md

 3. Fast Food Vision 2.0 (`transef-learning-fast-food-vision.ipynb`) - multiclass (10 classes) image classification: the model with the plroblem similar to the previous one, but now it is built using transef learning with further rine-tuning.
 Tested models are: .
 The best scored model - .

-4. Fast Food Detector (`fast-food-object-detection`) - Object Detection model which is built using TensorFlow Object Detection API and TensorFlow Garden Models.
+4. Fast Food Detector (`fast-food-object-detection.ipynb`) - Object Detection model which is built using TensorFlow Object Detection API and TensorFlow Garden Models.